kiyoshisasano/agent-pld-metrics/meta/METADATA_MANIFEST_SPEC.md

 The `version:` field at the top of the manifest tracks the **format**, not the content.
 File-level versions remain inside the artifacts themselves (schemas, code, standards).

-Future automation may link `manifest.yaml` to `CHANGELOG` entries, but this is optional.

 ---

 ## 🔧 Future Extensions (Non-binding)